jeenicj97/90DaysOfDevOps/2026/day-24/day-24-notes.md

      | Working on a shared/public branch | Merge |

      > **Simple rule: rebase to tidy, merge to combine.**
+     > * Once a commit is on GitHub and someone else has pulled it - that commit ID is shared property
+     > * Rebase changes the ID - now you and your teammate have different versions of the same commit
 ---

 ### Task 3: Squash Commit vs Merge Commit